exposit/pythia-oracle/HELP.md

 > The event was a personal victory.
 It started in childhood.
 The actor was affected and it completely changed the actor's outlook on life.
 The immediate consequences were concrete.
 Currently, the consequences are secretly working against him.
 The actor pretends that part of him is set aside.

 *Reil has always been good at athletic pursuits, with a naturally gifted physique.
-This confidence has defined him and led to his choice of career, but led him to behaving less than kindly to those he perceived as weaker than he was.
+This confidence has defined him and led to his choice of career, but also led him to behaving less than kindly to those he perceived as weaker than he was.
 Secretly, an old childhood rival envious of his natural prowess and angry about past mistreatment is scheming against him.
 Reil is embarrassed about his past as a bully and does his best to avoid behaving like that now.*

 __*Defining Characteristic*__